zacktmiller92/readme-generator/README.md

 1. Clone this project
 2. Install the latest stable version of Node if you haven't already
 3. Navigate to root directory of project
-4. Run 'node install' to install all required packages
+4. Run 'npm install' to install all required packages

 ## Usage Instructions